 Benjamin Dettmar (2020)

-recently graduated with a certificate in archival administration.
+Benjamin Dettmar graduated in 2020 with a certificate in archival administration.
 He is now an instructor at Salt Lake Community College in Salt Lake City, Utah.